Dagshai Jail and Heritage Museum – Second Popular after Andaman Islands Cellular Jail

 – Unconfirmed reports that Nathuram Godse too spent some time in Dagshai jail.

-– It is believed, four Indian revolutionaries were executed in Dagshai who were on board the S.S.
+– It is believed, that four Indian revolutionaries were executed in Dagshai who were on board the S.S.
 Komagatamaru – a Japanese Ship chartered in May 1914 by Baba Gurdit Singh a wealthy Sikh from Singapore to take 350 Indian Sikhs to Canada.

 – There is an antique Scottish water pump inside the jail premises.